 Tomiko said the museum will be open from 10 a.m. to 4 p.m. from Tuesdays to Sundays, and visitors can come by appointment by calling tel. no. 444-1140, cellphone number 0917-3098895, or sending an email to email@example.com.

 REMINDER: Feel free to forward or re-publish a section of this content, wherever you like.
 Your blog, your book, your newsletter, through email or text message.
 It’s all good.
 Please use my name and kindly link back to my website.
 It’s just being courteous and polite.
 Thank you.

-She's an urban hermit & a reformed introvert who still spends more time inside her own brain, working things out.
+She's a mix of an urban hermit & a reformed introvert who likes community but also spends time inside her own brain working things out.
 She enjoys the quiet riot, the fertile void and the ramblings around the table.
-Her inner flame is kindled by beauty - natural or man-made - and long road trips with people closest to her heart.
+Her inner flame is kindled by natural beauty and long road trips with people closest to her heart.
 A hopeful romantic who giggles at sweet-nothings, she easily falls in love with places, feelings and moments.
-Tickled with scents of freshly ground coffee beans & pages fresh from the press, and happy mails from her stationery subscription kits, she wants to flow with life like the tides do with the moon.
+Tickled with scents of freshly ground coffee beans, pages fresh from the press, and happy mails from her stationery subscription kits, she wants to flow with life like the tides do with the moon.
 Books are her Soulmates.
 Coffee is her Lover.
 Journals are her Best Friends.
 Working woman by day.
 Papersmith + Stationer by night.
 Blogger + TV Host in between.
 Workshop Speaker + Trainer on the side.